The transition from the military to business school was a whirlwind for Michael Burris (MBA ’19).

 “Come Mod 2, I was rocking and rolling,” says Burris, who has continued to develop his leadership skills while in the program.

-Today, he is president of the UNC Kenan-Flagler Veterans Association.
-His mission is to develop the group’s reputation and create the greatest impact of any veterans club at top business schools.
+He went on to become president of the UNC Kenan-Flagler Veterans Association.
+His mission: develop the group’s reputation and create the greatest impact of any veterans club at top business schools.
 His devotion to the organization originates with his understanding of the School’s culture.

 What drew Burris to UNC Kenan-Flagler was its collaborative culture.
 He didn’t want to attend a cutthroat business school, where people were focused primarily on their own success.

 “I saw a community at UNC Kenan-Flagler where the students are vested in each other’s success,” says Burris.

 The Veterans Association attracted Burris most of all.
 The comradery and ability to share stories with those who could relate was cathartic, he says.
 Over time, nostalgia and tension from the transition faded away.
 And as even more time passed, Burris better understood the elements necessary to succeed as a student.

 Burris focused is on helping fellow vets have an easier time when they begin the MBA Program and consider their future career away from the military.
 The Veterans Association has developed a mentorship program, in which every first-year student member is assigned to a second-year MBA student in the club.
 Members learn who their mentor will be two months before classes begin.

 Mentors provide first-year students with advice about where to live, what classes to take, how to stay organized and more.
 Talking to someone who has already been through it and has the experience of transitioning from the military makes the return to school easier, he says.
 So far, the mentorship program has exceeded expectations.